vibr77/AppleIIDiskIIStm32F411/README.md

 If you do not want to build yourself a board, you can order direcly a [ready to use prebuild and flashed board on eBay]( https://www.ebay.fr/itm/306152710617)

-The current production board revision is 4, the beta revision is 8, It has not yet been fully tested.
+The current production board revision is 8,
+The is the last release and It has been fully tested.
 If you decide to build it yourself, it is higly recommanded to use production revision.

 A discord server is available if you need support and discuss the product [discords server]( https://discord.gg/6y2Zdazy)